godot-extended-libraries/godot-antialiased-line2d/README.md

 3. The texture is loaded in a Line2D's texture slot.
 The polygon or UV generation algorithm remains unchanged.
 4. The hardware automatically determines which mipmap to use, making the rendering very fast.
+5. For AntialiasedPolygon2D, it adds a Line2D as a child node to the Polygon2D and assigns the antialiased line texture to it.
+The line is automatically kept in sync with the polygon's points, with an additional point added so it forms a closed polyline.

 ## License